huluhululiu/openalpr-opencv4/README.md

-Updated for OpenCV 4, not compatible with OpenCV 2 anymore
+Updated for OpenCV 4, dropped the support for OpenCV 2